 A walking foot has its own feed dogs on the bottom.
 These work together with the sewing machine's feed dogs and help to pull the quilt sandwich layers evenly through the machine.

-When the needle is in the quilt sandwich, both sets of feed dogs are retracted from the quilt.
 As the needle comes up and leaves the quilt sandwich both sets of feed dogs move forward, then simultaneously grab the quilt sandwich and pull the layers together and through the machine until just before the needle pierces the fabric again.
-Just as the needle pierces the fabric, the feed dogs release it.

 It's simple.
 If the needle is in the fabric, the feed dogs are pulled back.
 Needle out of the fabric, the feed dogs are pulling the sandwich evenly through your sewing machine.